-To generate multi-level menus, wagtailmenus takes the top-level items you define for each menu and automatically combines it with your page tree, efficiently identifying ancestors for each selected pages and outputting them as submenus following the same structure and order.
+To generate multi-level menus, wagtailmenus takes the top-level items you define for each menu and automatically combines it with your page tree, efficiently identifying descendants for each selected page and outputting them as sub-menus following the page tree's structure and order.

-You can prevent any page from appearing menus simply by setting show\in\menus to False.
+You can prevent any page from appearing in menus by simply setting show\in\menus to False.
 Pages will also no longer be included in menus if they are unpublished.